Warning: This story contains details that might be disturbing to some. Discretion is advised.

 He also said someone attempted to chase Minassian down and tried, unsuccessfully, to open the door and stop the vehicle.

 Minassian was arrested moments later by Const.
 Ken Lam, who was praised for his use of de-escalation techniques during the arrest and for not using a weapon.
 In-cruiser video footage was shown of Lam pulling alongside where Minassian was stopped on Poyntz Avenue.

 “I have a gun.
 Kill me now!
 Kill me now!
 Shoot me,” Minassian said to Lam, according to the agreed statement of facts.

 Minassian later told police he tried to engage in “suicide by cop” by flashing his wallet, hoping it would be mistaken for a gun.

-In that four-hour interview, Minassian told Toronto Police Det.
+In the interview, Minassian told Toronto Police Det.
 Rob Thomas it was him behind the wheel.
 Minassian discussed how the incel (involuntary celibacy) community and past rejection from women fueled his desire to act.